Formative usability testing – Frequently Asked Questions?

 What is the best approach?

 “Fail small and fail fast” is the best advice for anyone performing formative usability testing.
-Instead of writing a lengthy protocol and recruiting 10 subjects to evaluate your proposed user interface, you might consider building a couple of different prototypes and asking two or three people which prototype they prefer and why?
+Instead of writing a lengthy protocol and recruiting ten subjects to evaluate your proposed user interface, you might consider building a couple of different prototypes and asking two or three people which prototype they prefer and why.
 Another simple question is, “Tell me what you think of this design?”
-Iterative formative testing over time with different users is better than one single testing session with a lot of users.
-It is also better to start collecting formative usability testing data as early in the development process as possible.
-Gathering data earlier in the process will ensure that users direct the development of your device instead of the design team developing a new device in a direction that is not preferred by users.
+Iterative formative testing over time with different users is better than one testing session with many users.
+It is also better to start collecting formative usability testing data as early in development as possible.
+Gathering data earlier in the process will ensure that users direct the development of your device instead of the design team developing a new device in a direction that users do not prefer.

-When during the design process should formative testing be planned?
+When should formative testing be planned during the design process?

 Formative testing should be planned during the development phase of the design process.
 During this phase, medical device manufacturers evaluate multiple design solutions as risk controls for their devices.
 Use-related risks should be included in this, and the formative usability testing is intended to identify which user interface will do the best job of eliminating the use errors.
-It is important to evaluate these potential user interfaces and to verify that there are no use errors that the design team overlooked during this phase of the design.
+It is important to evaluate these potential user interfaces and verify that there are no use errors that the design team overlooked during this design phase.
 This is also the phase of design when the instructions for use are developed and user training is developed.
-All of this formative usability testing should be completed prior to your design freeze and the start of the verification and validation testing.
+This formative usability testing should be completed before your design freeze and the verification and validation testing start.

 What are the different types of formative testing?

-Formative usability testing can be used as a pilot for your summative usability testing protocol prior to scheduling the final testing.
+Formative usability testing can be used as a pilot for your summative usability testing protocol before scheduling the final testing.
 However, there are many other types of formative testing.
-The most common reason for doing this testing is to identify any potential use errors that were not originally identified in your user-related risk analysis (URRA).
-Another type of testing is to simulate use of the device to make sure that every user task is identified in the instructions for use.
-Finally, design teams will conduct formative usability testing to develop training materials for training new users on how to properly use your medical device.
+The most common reason for doing this testing is to identify potential use errors not originally identified in your user-related risk analysis (URRA).
+Another type of testing is to simulate the device’s use to ensure that every user task is identified in the instructions for use.
+Finally, design teams will conduct formative usability testing to develop training materials for training new users on properly using their medical device.

 Which types of formative tests are the most useful?

 Use-related risks are difficult to identify unless you conduct simulated use testing with your device.
 Therefore, you need to get your device in the hands of your intended users, in the intended use environment, and ask them to simulate the use of the device.
 It is not critical to evaluate a specific number of users.
 Two or three users might be enough, but simulated use by intended users in the intended use environment is essential to give you the information you need regarding potential use errors.
 It is also important to avoid “leading” the users.
 Instead of asking users to perform a specific task, ask users to show you how they would use the device.
-Ask them what they like about the device, and ask them what they don’t like about the device.
-Ask users what they think about the device, and ask them how it compares to other devices they are already using.
+Ask them what they like about the device and what they don’t like about it.
+Ask users what they think about the device and how it compares to other devices they are already using.

 Who should you recruit for your formative usability testing?

 You should start your human factors process by defining the intended user of your device and by defining if there is more than one user group.
-You then should recruit subjects that are within this user group(s).
+You should recruit subjects within this user group(s).
 You can use employees or friends to help you with initial feedback about the usability of your device’s user interface.
-However, what seems intuitive to one person may be the opposite for other people with different experiences.
-Even the sequence of steps in which users perform the same tasks can impact usability.
-Therefore, be very cautious about relying upon data collected only from subjects that are outside your intended user group.
-Most companies disregard this advice because they are unsure of how to recruit their intended users.
+However, what seems intuitive to one person may be the opposite for others with different experiences.
+Even the sequence of steps where users perform the same tasks can impact usability.
+Therefore, be cautious about relying upon data collected only from subjects outside your intended user group.
+Most companies disregard this advice because they are unsure how to recruit their intended users.
 However, if your company has difficulty identifying intended users for testing, you will also have difficulty marketing and selling your device later.
 This struggle may be an indicator that you need to involve marketing and salespeople that can get your prototypes in the hands of the intended users.

 How should you document formative studies?